-Differences in maximum age and estimated growth rates between this study and previous work may be due to bias in age estimation from using different structures (Erickson, 1983; Isermann et al., 2003) and lack of known-age specimens for structure image, growth rate, and age estimate comparisons.
-Porter (2014) and Koch et al. (2009b) used pectoral fin rays and Davis (2006) used the gular plate to estimate ages.
-Koch et al. (2009b) attempted to use sagittal otoliths but could not produce consistently readable sections.
-In this study, Sagittal and lapillar otoliths were both interpretable structures and had high between reader agreement.
-Sagittal otolith cross-sections require significant preparation time to display interpretable annuli and cannot be used in back-calculating length at age, as they lack a straight transect from core to edge perpendicular to all annuli.
-Lapilli may underestimate age in older individuals relative to sagittae but required less preparation time and provided a useful transect for back-calculating length at age.
-The accuracy of both structures remains unknown without known-age Bowfin to verify structure estimates.

 Our estimates of conditional natural mortality (n=28.1% – 42.0%) encompassed the estimated total annual mortality rate in the commercially-exploited Upper Mississippi River (A=35%; Koch et al., 2009) but were lower than estimates from populations in Louisiana (A=58%; Davis, 2006) and a South Georgia reservoir (A=68%; Porter et al., 2014).
 Exploitation rates of Bowfin in Green Bay are believed to be low, given limited encounters in creel surveys (Paoli pers. comm.), and if no exploitation exists our estimate of n would also represent A. Our research supports previously documented latitudinal gradients in fish population dynamics, in that northern populations display lower mortality rates than southern populations (Ebert et al., 1999; Braaten and Guy, 2002; Heibo et al., 2005).
 Sex specific differences in mortality were also identified by Koch et al. (2009); however, males experienced higher mortality in that system despite targeted harvest of gravid females.
-Two factors may affect the relatively greater female mortality rate found in this study: the aging structure used, which may improve interpretation of outer annuli, and statistical methodology, as the Then et al. (2015) estimator relies only on maximum age to estimate M. This study lacked the sample size needed to estimate mortality using catch curves; however, the Then et al. (2015) method with both sexes should provide a reliable estimate for the range of M in Green Bay Bowfin.
+Two factors may affect the relatively greater female mortality rate found in this study: the aging structure used, which may improve interpretation of outer annuli, and statistical methodology, as the Then et al. (2015) estimator relies only on maximum age to estimate M. Hoenig (1983) noted that maximum age depends on the number of animals in the sample, and this study lacked the sample size of approximately 200 fish that Kritzer et al. (2001) demonstrated may be sufficient for precisely estimating population-level parameters; however, the Then et al. (2015) recommended method for data-poor stocks should provide a useable estimate for the ceiling of M in Green Bay Bowfin.

 This study is the first to paint a broad picture of Bowfin natural history and ecology in the waters of Green Bay.
 Bowfin returned annually to spawn at a recently restored wetland, responding to warming water temperatures, however the recruitment dynamics of the population remain unknown.
-Growth, mortality, and diet composition were similar between Bowfin in Green Bay and stable populations elsewhere in North America, highlighting their adaptability to a variety of systems and habitat conditions.
+Growth, mortality, and niche were similar between Bowfin in Green Bay and stable populations elsewhere in North America, highlighting their adaptability to a variety of systems and habitat conditions.
 In Green Bay, wetland restoration targeting Northern Pike recruitment may also benefit Bowfin, as both native predators use similar spawning habitats.
 Across the Great Lakes region, however, climate change will likely impact timing of spawning migrations and success of egg incubation, and habitat degradation will impact wetland-resident predatory fish.
 The ecological role of Bowfin may lend some stability to wetland food webs (Scarnecchia, 1992; Nawrocki et al., 2015), and if these important habitats continue to decline in the future, Bowfin may still persist as a flexible, generalist predator.

 DATA ACCESSIBILITY